Decsu-k/Game_Movement/README.md

 Implementation of character mechanics Unity2d
 #
 # Available at the moment
-Implemented the mechanics of movement, jumping, crawling, climbing stairs (climbing has an error)
+Implemented the mechanics of movement, jumping, crawling, climbing stairs, camera movement, using cinemachine.
 #
 # Note
 The full source code cannot be available at this time,